Try Premium+ free for 7 days. Sign up and start learning now.

 With your string in two pieces:

 You can remove the part attached to the bridge of the guitar by firmly holding the pin that holds down the string with your fingers and lifting upwards.
-Keep this pin safe, you will need it very soon!
-If it is very tight you can wrap it in a soft cloth and get a firmer grip using a pair of pliers.
+Keep this pin safe, you will need it very soon.
+If it’s very tight you can wrap it in a soft cloth and get a firmer grip using a pair of pliers.

-You can remove the part attached to the headstock of the guitar by carefully unwinding the string out of the tuning peg, be careful not the let the ends of the string scratch your guitar.
+You can remove the part attached to the guitar’s headstock by carefully unwinding the string out of the tuning peg.
+Be careful not to let the ends of the string scratch your guitar.

 Install your new string

-First, you will need to get the correct gauge string from your pack of new strings.
+First, you’ll need to get the correct gauge string from your pack of new strings.

 The 1st string is the thinnest, 6th is the thickest.
 Check on the packaging of your strings to make sure you’re putting your new string in the correct position.